MarcoDaVinchi/covid19_pyparser/README.md

 # covid19_pyparser
-This is a simple html parser, gathering covid statistics.
+This is a simple html parser, gathering covid-19 statistics.